-This financing -concreted a couple of months ago, but just communicated exclusively to Startups Latam- is the first of the insurtech that had its genesis in 2018 from a need that its founder, Gino Bustamante detected while working for a developer of digital transformation projects for companies, including insurers.
+This financing -concreted a couple of months ago, but just communicated exclusively to Startups Latam- is the first of the insurtech that had its genesis in 2018 from a need that its founder, Gino Volpi, detected while working for a developer of digital transformation projects for companies, including insurers.
 It was then when the entrepreneur noticed the bureaucracy that existed at the time of delivering a response to the customer in case of claims.

-“The process is very manual, there are companies that can take more than a month, which is a long time if we consider that a person takes out a policy because they want help immediately, not in months.
-We saw an unfulfilled promise by the industry and in this search to speed up the claims settlement process, reducing costs, time and increasing user satisfaction, LISA Insurtech was born,” says Bustamante.
+“The process is very manual, there are companies that can take more than a month, which is a long time if we consider a person takes out a policy because they want help immediately, not in months.
+We saw an unfulfilled promise by the industry and in this search to speed up the claims settlement process, reducing costs, time and increasing user satisfaction, LISA Insurtech was born,” says Volpi.